robertclayh/Brigadas-SaludMaterna/README.md

 **Important:** ACLED’s public “recency” restriction means recent events may be unavailable.
 The pipeline records `data_as_of` to reflect this and uses cached data if the cap is unchanged.

 ---

+## Data Access Caveat (ACLED Licensing Changes)

+ACLED has recently modified its data access policy, instituting a 12-month limit on disaggregated event-level data.
+This change means that detailed event data from the most recent year are no longer publicly accessible immediately upon release.

+The current ETL design, indicator weighting, and modeling framework assume access to recent disaggregated ACLED data to capture acute and near-term violence trends critical for accurate risk prioritization at the ADM2 level.

+In response to this policy update, a contingency plan has been developed.
+Should access to recent disaggregated data remain restricted, the pipeline and model will be recalibrated to rely more heavily on longer-term violence trends and aggregated indicators, such as state-level forecasts and structural risk factors.
+This approach aims to preserve the model’s predictive integrity and utility for programmatic decision-making while complying with ACLED’s licensing constraints.

+---